atelierbram/blog/content/colorschemes-sublime/index.md

 }
 </code></pre>

-One thing I found out is that you can be more ore less specific with leaving out or adding those suffixes, so `keyword` selects also `keyword.operator`, but `keyword.operator.sass` will override both, which makes sense.
+One thing I found out is that you can be more or less specific with leaving out or adding those suffixes, so `keyword` selects also `keyword.operator`, but `keyword.operator.sass` will override both, which makes sense.

 ### Screenshots
 ![screenshot of javaScript file syntax-highlighted with DuoTone Dark colorscheme](http://atelierbram.github.io/syntax-highlighting/assets/img/duotones-dark_sublime_960x640.png)